- 5.1.1 Restoring a Compressed Backup

 at least not operating on the directory you are restoring the data

-below.
+restore.
 The process copies the data files, logs, and other

 backed-up files from the backup directory back to their original